Time Series Modeling with Multiple Modes

 function provides some functionality for

-(rolling sum) predictions via the cumulative
+ahead cumulative (rolling sum) predictions via the

 argument.